 Find the Cheapest Insurance Quotes in Your Area

-Flood insurance policies through the National Flood Insurance Program (NFIP) cost about $672 on average.
-The true cost of your policy however will depend on how much coverage you need, as well as how close to water you are.
-For a reference of what homeowners and renters typically pay in your state however, read our findings below.
+The average cost of a flood insurance policy through the National Flood Insurance Program (NFIP) is $707 per year.
+The cost of your policy, however, will depend on how much coverage you need, as well as how close to water you live.
+You can find the average cost by state below and get a sense of what homeowners in your area pay for flood insurance.

-Every state has homeowners and renters insurers that carry flood insurance with the NFIP.
-We found the average premiums by states can vary by as much as $800 per year.
-In the table below, you can see what the average homeowner in your state may pay for their flood insurance.
-Individual policies can vary greatly, however based on their risk, zone, and coverage options.
+Homeowners and renters insurance companies in every state offer flood insurance coverage from the NFIP.
+We found the average annual premiums for flood insurance vary up to $828 between states.
+In the table below, you can see what the average homeowner in your state pays for their flood insurance.
+Individual policies can vary greatly in cost, however, based on your home’s location and the coverage you choose.

 |State||Monthly Flood Insurance Premium||Yearly Flood Insurance Premium||Difference From Average|